forhadulislam/sylo/README.md

   `make create-service`

 You will have to input an unique service name.
 And it requires to provice service names with any `spaces`.
-If you have created a new service successfully then you should see a new directory created inside the `./service` directory with the same name you provided.
+If you have created a new service successfully then you should see a new directory created inside the `./service` directory with the same name you provided for the service.

 # This is a Work in Progress.
 Do not use it until its ready.